Know before you go! Check out our Waiting Area Webcams.

 How do I apply?

-For the Fellows who will start working in October 2013, online applications are due May 18, 2013.
-To apply, candidates must complete the online application which includes but is not limited to official graduate transcripts, a resume, completion of Ranking Factors, and two references (educational, professional).
-Applications for 2013 will be available on the web at: (http://dchr.sp.dc.gov/EmergingLeaders/Shared%20Documents/CCFInstructions.aspx).
+The application period is March 2, 2015 through April 17, 2015 for the Fellows who will start working in October 2015.
+To apply, candidates must complete the online application which includes but is not limited to unofficial graduate transcripts, a resume, completion of Ranking Factors, and two references (educational, professional).
+An official transcript will be requested if candidate is selected for an interview.

 Who is eligible?

-Candidates must have earned their graduate degree (with a GPA of 3.5 or higher) within two years prior to the start of the October fellowship.
-In other words, Fellows starting October 2013 must have earned their master’s degree between October 2011 and October 2013.
+Candidates must have earned their graduate degree (with a GPA of 3.5 or higher) within two to three years prior to the start of the October fellowship.
+In other words, Fellows starting October 2015 must have earned their master’s degree between October 2013 and October 2015.
 Waivers to this requirement are granted in exceptional cases.
 Please contact the program manager for more information.

-There is no subject-specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, or engineering.
+There is no subject-specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, public health, business administration, or engineering.
 Law school graduates are also applicable.
 Applicants must demonstrate a commitment to public service and an interest in public policy and management.
 In addition, Fellows must be District residents or become District residents within 180 days of their start date.

 What is the process for selecting Fellows?